-According to Community Survey, 2016 about 89% of households in uMhlathuze obtain water from the uMhlathuze Municipality. households obtain water from Water tankers.
-Very few households are still reliant Borehole and spring to obtain water.
-More than 43,000 households obtain water through inside the dwellina.
-Community Survey 2016 indicates that more than 45 000 households have access to safe drinking water uMhlathuze Municipal. in

-Municipality continues to strive in an effort to ensure that all residents have access to clean water.
+According to Community Survey, 2016 about 89% of households in uMhlathuze obtain water from the uMhlathuze Municipality.
+3% households obtain water from Water tankers.
+Very few households are still reliant on Borehole and spring to obtain water.
+More than 43,000 households obtain water through pipes inside the dwelling.
+Community Survey 2016 indicates that more than 45 000 households have access to safe drinking water in uMhlathuze Municipal.
+The Municipality continues to strive in an effort to ensure that all residents have access to clean water.

-Figure 30: Main Source of Drinking
+Figure 34: Main Source of Drinking